Marton–New Plymouth line: Passenger services

-Increasing competition from road and air led to a decline in passengers after World War II.
+Increasing competition from road and air services led to a decline in passengers after World War II.
 The New Plymouth Express and Taranaki Flyer ran for the last time on 31 October 1955 and were replaced by Standard and 88-seater railcars.
 The New Plymouth Night Express was similarly replaced by 88-seater railcars the next year.
 The railcar substitute for the Taranaki Flyer ran for the last time on 7 February 1959, but the other services survived into the 1970s.
 From 1968, the sole services operated by the Standard railcars were those on the MNPL and SOL; they were finally displaced from these services in late 1972.

 The 88-seater railcars were replaced by "Blue Streak" refurbished 88-seater railcars, displaced from the NIMT by the introduction of the Silver Fern railcars.
 The Blue Streaks were introduced to the Wellington to New Plymouth morning service.
-The evening service, which by then ran solely on Fridays and Sundays, had been the final domain of the Standard railcars, but they too were replaced by the 88-seaters after the last run of an 88-seater on the morning service on 17 December 1972.
-However, the 88-seaters were ageing and plagued by reliability problems, and on 30 July 1977 all passenger trains between Wellington and New Plymouth were cancelled, thus ending passenger service between Marton and Stratford.
+The evening service, which by then ran solely on Fridays and Sundays, had been the final domain of the Standard railcars, but they too were replaced by the 88-seaters after the last run of a Standard railcar on the morning service on 17 December 1972.
+The 88-seaters were ageing and plagued by reliability problems, and on 30 July 1977 all passenger trains between Wellington and New Plymouth were cancelled, thus ending passenger service between Marton and Stratford.
 The railcars replacing the New Plymouth Night Express had ceased to operate the Auckland-Taumarunui section since 1971, and when they were withdrawn after 11 February 1978, a diesel-hauled carriage train was introduced on the New Plymouth to Stratford and Taumarunui run.
 It ran for the last time on 21 January 1983 and was the last regular passenger train to operate on any part of the MNPL.
 Since this time, the only passenger services have been excursions.